 Weary Willie’s distinctive call is waking up our neighborhood for the first time in five months.
-We might not have heard them except for the windows being down for the intense heat wave.
-Sometime late last week, the first Golden Crowned Sparrows arrived here in Davenport from their migration to British Columbia or perhaps Alaska.
+Last night, during the full moon, the first Golden Crowned Sparrows arrived here in Davenport from their migration to British Columbia or perhaps Alaska.

 Bruce Lyon, a professor at UC Santa Cruz has been studying flocks at the UCSC Arboretum.
 He finds up to 50% (or more!) of the birds returning in fall migration.
 He has confirmed what many have noted – ‘high site fidelity’ – with the Arboretum birds.
 Bird banding makes all that possible; I wish I could recognize individual birds well enough to do that from memory.